Medical & Crash Carts

-Medical carts are rolling cabinets with drawers or shelves that keep supplies organized and easily accessible for medical use.
+Medical carts, also known as crash carts and hopspital carts, are rolling cabinets with drawers or shelves that keep supplies organized and easily accessible for medical use.
 This easy access space stores tools, supplies and equipment for use in medical procedures.
-The cart’s mobility allows it to be placed within easy access of the physician attending the patient.
+The medical crash cart’s mobility allows it to be placed within easy access of the physician attending the patient.
 Medical carts can take on a specific role such as a crash cart, anesthesiology chart, isolation cart, treatment cart, medication cart, IV cart, point of care cart, phlebotomy cart, lab cart, or procedure cart.
 Click on the following links for additional information Common Characteristics of Medical Carts, Medical Cart Advantages, Types of Medical Carts, How to Select the Best Medical Cart, Medical Studies.

 There are three common characteristics between all carts—storage, table surface, and mobility.
 Let’s examine each characteristic.
 First there are multiple storage drawers or shelves.
 This space is divided into separate areas and usually offers different sizes to accommodate the various dimensions of storage items.
 Second is a flat working surface where monitoring equipment is easily accessed or where different medical procedure trays can be utilized.
 Lastly are four caster wheels--one on each corner.
 These carts need to be highly mobile to be quickly moved adjacent to the patient and caregivers.
 When the procedure is completed, the cart can be easily re-positioned out-of-the-way in a corner of the room or against a nearby wall.
 Carts with locking caster wheels can be locked into place to keep the cart from wandering.